 Whilst many divers head to the Brothers for the pelagic action, the wreck diving there is no less impressive.
-One of the best wrecks in the Red Sea the Numidia could be diving time and time again without getting bored.
-At depth the wreck is eerily hanging over the edge of a sheer drop off.
-In the shallows corals have totally invaded and taken over.
-Currents permitting you can zig zag up from the mast up through the engine room (easy penetration) before finishing up watching fish zoom over the broken bow.
+One of the best wrecks in the Red Sea is the Numidia. t could dive it time and time again without getting bored.
+At depth, the wreck is eerily hanging over the edge of a sheer drop off.
+In the shallows, corals have totally invaded and taken over.
+Currents permitting you can zig-zag up from the mast up through the engine room (easy penetration) before finishing up watching fish zoom over the broken bow.

 The Aida is a completely different wreck to dive.
 The massive engine block is stuck in the shallows at about 8m but half of the wreck sits around 30m.
 Here you can wend through the davits and explore the decks of what was once a delivery vessel.
 This is a small wreck but with bags of character.
 Once your computer tells you it is time to go, enjoy a relaxing drift along the wall.